mikehemberger/totems/README.md

 The video material was collected and uploaded to the Roboflow platform for annotation (https://app.roboflow.com/mike-hemberger-ukw3b/totem-tracker/12).
 The primary method of annotation was bounding boxes (bboxes), but in some cases, segmentation masks were also used.

-After manual annotation, the dataset was exported to disk.
+After manual annotation, the dataset was exported to disk (folder: "roboflow-dataset-download/").
 We then read in the image and its annotations, limiting ourselves to bboxes (bboxes extracted from segmentation masks).
 This process allowed us to cut out the totem for each video image frame over time.

 Example of totems: